ethmarks/ethmarks.github.io/content/posts/personalwebsite.md

 ## Authoring

 Each post (including the words you're reading right now) is written in Markdown.
-I occasionally use custom [Hugo shortcodes](https://gohugo.io/content-management/shortcodes/) for things like iframes, but I mostly stick with plain Markdown syntax.
+I occasionally use custom Hugo shortcodes (inline templates) for things like iframes, but I mostly stick with plain Markdown syntax.

-I use the [Zed editor](~/switchingtozed) for all of my coding and most of my post writing, but I write the longer and more heavily-researched posts in [Obsidian](https://obsidian.md/).
+I use the [Zed editor](~/switchingtozed) for all of my coding and most of my writing, but I write the longer and more heavily-researched posts using [Obsidian](https://obsidian.md/).

-I use [Hugo's live server](https://gohugo.io/commands/hugo_server/) to instantly (I've never seen it take longer than 100 milliseconds for a refresh) render the site locally so that I can see the changes I make in real time.
+I use Hugo's [live development server](https://gohugo.io/commands/hugo_server/) to instantly (I've never seen it take longer than 100 milliseconds for a rebuild) render the site locally so that I can see the changes I make in real time.

 ## Conclusion